Dates: April 22–29, 2017

 • $500 deposit to confirm participation

-This photographic and cultural experience begins and ends in Venice, Italy.
-Tuition includes hotel (based on double occupancy; single occupancy is available with payment of a single-occupancy supplement), breakfasts, four dinners, and local group transportation (7-day vaporetto pass) for the duration of the adventure.
-It does not include souvenirs, bar beverages, laundry, insurance (travel, medical, cancellation), transfers between the airport and hotel, nor any personal expenses.
+This photographic workshop begins and ends in Venice, Italy.
+Tuition includes hotel (based on double occupancy; single occupancy is available with payment of a single-occupancy supplement), breakfasts, and local group transportation (7-day vaporetto pass) for the duration of the workshop.
+It does not include souvenirs, lunches, most dinners, bar beverages, laundry, insurance (travel, medical, cancellation), transfers between the airport and hotel, nor any personal expenses.

-This adventure is suitable for all levels of photographic experience.
+This workshop is suitable for all levels of photographic experience.
 Participants must be in good health and able to spend each day walking and carrying their own equipment.

-We will spend our week here exploring the city, going deep into its alleys and unseen parts.
-Venice is spectacular at any hour, and there will be plenty of opportunities to photograph in the earliest mornings and latest evenings, as well as exploring the surrounding islands, and spending time showing and discussing our photographs over some of the best food and wine imaginable.
-Travel around Venice and the lagoon will be by vaporetto (waterbus), and we will be staying at a single boutique hotel just off of Piazza San Marco, behind the Bridge of Sighs, for our week in Venice.
+Venice is spectacular at any hour, and there will be plenty of opportunities to photograph in the earliest mornings and latest evenings, as well as exploring the surrounding islands, and spending time discussing photography over some of the best food and drink imaginable.
+Travel around Venice and the lagoon will be by vaporetto (water bus), and we will be staying at a single boutique hotel near Piazza San Marco for our week in Venice.

 This photographic and cultural experience is about the passionate discovery and photography of people, place, and culture, with emphasis given to going deep not wide, and pursuing that most elusive of photographic necessities — our vision.
 It is appropriate for photographers of all levels.